Mellanox/libvma/README.txt

    And restart the driver: /etc/init.d/openibd restart

 Installing:
-Install the package as any other rpm package [rpm -i libvma.X.Y.Z-R.rpm].
+Install the package as any other rpm or debian package [rpm -i libvma.X.Y.Z-R.rpm].
 The installation copies the VMA library to: /usr/lib[64]/libvma.so The VMA monitoring utility is installed at: /usr/bin/vma_stat The VMA extra socket API is located at: /usr/include/mellanox/vma_extra.h